UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 COMSOL Multiphysics is a cross-platform finite element analysis, solver and multiphysics simulation software.

+Electrical Engineering have a group license for version 52 and must give permission for users to be added to the group `legcomsl`.
+Chemical Engineering have a Departmental License for version 53 and members of that department may be added to the group `lgcomsol`.

 ```
 # Run a parallel COMSOL job

-# Versions 52 and 52a have this module prerequisite
+# Versions 52 and 52a have this additional module prerequisite
 module load xulrunner/3.6.28/gnu-4.9.2

 # pick the version to load